NB! Read the Terms until point 10.4 after what You can confirm. To read move to the text and use scroll bar.

 9.2.
-Access to the Map App is only provided to registered Clients of the Portal, whereas the user of the Expert Package of the Map App is a fee-charging service.
+Access to the Map App is only provided to registered Clients of the Portal, whereas the use of the package of the Map App is a fee-charging service.
 The Portal Administrator will send an invoice for the Fee to the e-mail address provided by the Client upon registration.
 If the Client makes the payment via a bank link, they shall be sent an invoice automatically to the e-mail address stated in the registration account.
-Access to the services linked with the Expert Package of the Map App shall be generated for the Client at the moment when the Fee charged for the use of the Map App has been credited to the bank account of the Portal Administrator.
+Access to the services linked with the picked package of the Map App shall be generated for the Client at the moment when the Fee charged for the use of the Map App has been credited to the bank account of the Portal Administrator.

 10. Limits of Liability of Portal Administrator and Auctioneer

 10.1.
 The content, service or functionality provided through or in connection with the Portal is provided ‘as is’ and ‘as available’ without any explicit or implied warranties.

 10.2.
 The Portal Administrator and/or the Auctioneer give no guarantees that the Portal, or any of the auxiliary functions (e.g. the Map App or the Price Calculator) will be compatible with your hardware or software, is accessible at any time, or a certain point of time, runs without interruptions, is secure and has no faults, satisfies your needs, or is protected against viruses, disruptions, hacking or other security attacks.

 10.3.
 The Portal Administrator and/or the Auctioneer assume no liability for, inter alia without limitation: